tahuang1991/MuJetAnalysis_DarkSusySamples_LHE_Generation/README.md

 # Muon Jet Analysis Samples - 13 TeV
-# How to make LHE files
+# How to generate LHE files

-# Instructions

 ## 1. Set up new process with Madgraph